DiPPS: Differentially Private Propensity Scores for Bias Correction: Related Work

 We, however, assume that we neither have auxiliary information about the non\hyp participants, nor non\hyp private access to parts of their data.
 Access to data of non\hyp participants is only allowed in a locally differentially private way.
 For providing local differential privacy in the processing of distributed data, there exists a multitude of methods: for computing means \cite{wang2019collecting,duchi2018minimax}, for computing counts \cite{erlingsson2014rappor} or even for training machine learning models \cite{truex2019hybrid}, to just name a few.
 What all of these methods have in common is that each one only serves a single purpose.
 The data analyst has to decide beforehand which function they want to compute on the data.
 If they decide to perform additional analyses later, which is, e.g., the case in exploratory and adaptive data analysis, they have to invoke another differentially private mechanism.
-This requires further rounds of communication with the individuals that hold the data and, more importantly, each additional function computation decreases the level of privacy \cite{kairouz2015composition,rogers2016privacy}.
+This requires further rounds of communication with the individuals that hold the data and, more importantly, each additional function computation decreases the level of privacy \cite{rogers2016privacy,kairouz2015composition}.
 As opposed to that, our method estimates a distribution.
-This means that once the method has been executed, the data analyst can compute any number of arbitrary functions they want on this distribution, including all kinds of statistics but also more complicated functions such as training ML models.
+This means that once the method has been executed, the data analyst can compute any number of arbitrary functions they want on this distribution, including all kinds of statistics, but also more complicated functions such as training ML models.
 Furthermore, while methods for, e.g., locally differentially private gradient descent require many rounds of communication, our method works with a single round of communication.

-A trust setting similar to ours has been introduced earlier by Avent et al.\ \cite{avent2017blender}.
+A trust setting similar to ours has been introduced earlier by \citet{avent2017blender}.
 As opposed to us, they assume one dataset with locally differentially private access and one with centrally differentially private access, whereas we assume one dataset with locally differentially private access and one with non\hyp private access.
 They describe a method for computing the most popular records of a web search log \cite{avent2017blender} and methods for mean estimation \cite{avent2020power}, whereas we consider the more general problem of distribution estimation.
+Note that our method can in principle be extended to their setting with purely differentially privacy access to data; see our discussion section.